 For his career, JD Martinez is a 6 time all star, 3 time silver slugger, and 2018 World Champion with the Red Sox.
 Within that, Martinez has collected 1741 hits, 1071 RBIS, 331 homeruns, a career batting average of .283 and a career OPS+ 31% better than league average at 131 OPS+.

-But it really isn’t what JD provided on the field, but what he did for the Mets off the field.
-Sometimes a player’s impact on a team goes beyond what the stats may suggest.
+But it isn’t what JD provided with his bat, but what he did for the team off the field.
+Sometimes a player’s impact on a team goes beyond what the metrics may imply.

-After JD Martinez, made his Mets debut on April 26th, 2024, around a month after the 2024 season begun, the Mets went on to win 11 out of 15 games during a hot stretch in May to early June.
+A month after JD Martinez, made his Mets debut on April 26th, 2024, the Mets went on to win 11 out of 15 games during a hot stretch in May to early June.

-With JD as the primary DH, he provided valuable guidance to the players and helped turn the team around after an 0-5 start, eventually reaching the National League Championship Series in a six-game matchup against the Dodgers.
+With JD as the primary DH, he provided incredible guidance to the staff and eventually helped turn the team around after an torrid start which ended with a six game National League Championship matchup against the Dodgers.

-With a revamped squad, the Mets look to return to the playoffs for the first time since their magical 2024 season, relying on an old friend to help steer the ship.
+With a new look, the Mets hope to return to the playoffs for the first time since their magical 2024 season, while relying on an old friend to help steer the ship and provide mentorship along the way.

 Leave a comment